MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-chat.md

 ## Chat permissions and muting

-PlayFab Party gives you fine-grained control over how your players can communicate with each other.
-Rather than specifying teams or channels, PlayFab Party requires explicitly defining the permissions between each pair of chat controls.
+Party gives you fine-grained control over how your players can communicate with each other.
+Rather than specifying teams or channels, Party requires explicitly defining the permissions between each pair of chat controls.
 To learn more about chat permissions, muting and how to build common chat scenario, please refer to the [chat permission overview](concepts-chat-permissions-and-muting.md) page.

 ## Text chat and translation

-PlayFab Party also allows you to send and receive text chat from other chat controls.
+Party also allows you to send and receive text chat from other chat controls.
 While the `PartyLocalChatControl::SendText()` method will allow you to send text messages to an arbitrary number of chat controls, you can rest assured that only the chat controls with the appropriate `PartyChatPermissionOptions::ReceiveText` chat permission receive the messages.

 Text chat translation can also be enabled by calling `PartyLocalChatControl::SetTextChatOptions()`.
-By setting the `PartyTextChatOptions::TranslateToLocalLanguage` option PlayFab Party will translate incoming text message to the local chat control's language.
+By setting the `PartyTextChatOptions::TranslateToLocalLanguage` option Party will translate incoming text message to the local chat control's language.
 The chat control's language can optionally be configured during chat control creation and can be accessed by calling `PartyLocalChatControl::GetLanguage()`.
 Translation will also be applied to incoming speech-to-text transcription.

-## Accessible Chat
+## Accessible chat

-Powered by Azure Speech Services, PlayFab Party can transcribe player voice chat and synthesize speech from text.
+Powered by Azure Speech Services, Party can transcribe player voice chat and synthesize speech from text.
 This functionality has several uses but was primarily designed as an accessibility aide.
 We recommend tying activation of this capability to an ease-of-access player setting.
-For more guidance on how to use the accessibility features provided by PlayFab Party, please refer to the [text-to-speech guideline](party-text-to-speech-ux-guidelines.md) and the [speech-to-text guideline](party-speech-to-text-ux-guidelines.md).
+For more guidance on how to use the accessibility features provided by Party, see [text-to-speech guidelines](party-text-to-speech-ux-guidelines.md) and the [speech-to-text guidelines](party-speech-to-text-ux-guidelines.md).

 ## Next steps
 - [Find out more about PlayFab Party chat permissions and muting](concepts-chat-permissions-and-muting.md)